swoyamsahu/aura-video-ascii/README.md

-# Aura Farming Video to ASCII
+# meme Farming Video to ASCII

-Transform your aura farming videos into stunning ASCII art and watch them play in your terminal!
+Transform your meme farming videos into stunning ASCII art and watch them play in your terminal!
 This Python project converts video frames to ASCII characters, creating a unique retro-style video experience right in your command line.

 ## Features